Triodes/OctoApp-Plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Please do not open tickets with bugs.
-Use the app's bug report feature instead (main menu > FAQ & help > report a bug)
+Use the app's bug report feature instead (main menu > FAQ & help > report a bug).
+If this is not possible, send an email to hello@octoapp.eu.